Contributed By Aiyon Abogados SLP

-An international arbitration clause incorporated to a bill of lading will have to be separately and individually negotiated by the shipper and the consignee to be valid.
+An international arbitration clause incorporated into a bill of lading will have to be separately and individually negotiated by the shipper and the consignee to be valid.

 The 1958 New York Convention on the Recognition and Enforcement of Foreign Arbitral Awards is applicable in Spain for international arbitration.

 Spain has also enacted the Arbitration Act (Law 60/2003 of December 23rd) for domestic arbitration and for international arbitration, which adapts the UNCITRAL Model Law on International Commercial Arbitration.